 Employing the concept of a lenticular print, where an observer sees different images depending on his or her angle of view, we designed, built, and implemented a projection mapped “Lenticular Wall”.
 We heavily modified an area of SiTE:LAB, tearing down walls and erecting new ones, converting the cavity behind our “Lenticular Wall” into a small, high tech control room.
 Using two projectors, we cast a live music performance and real-time generated visualizations onto the Lenticular, bringing it to life.
 True to the wall’s namesake, the experience was entirely unique to each audience member’s points of view.

 Participants also interacted with the installation via an 8 foot tall "Music Box", built in collaboration with engineer AJ Manoulian and designer Brian DuBois.
 Five pressure sensitive pads wirelessly trigger the music box to play parts from Complex Movements’s songs; when all five pads are simultaneously depressed, the full songs are played.

-- Design and built "lenticular wall" and associated media infrastructure
+Designing and building "lenticular wall" and associated media infrastructure

-- Performed real-time visuals and created installation mode content
+Performing real-time visuals and creating installation mode content

 Complex Movements is a Detroit-based artist collective developing interactive performance work that illuminates connections between complex science and social justice movements to support the transformation of communities.